‘The View’ Host Meghan McCain Gives Thanks For Whoopi Goldberg’s Friendship In Heartfelt IG Post

 Getting to work with a living icon like @whoopigoldberg every day is still such a privilege and totally surreal.
 Love you Whoop, thank you for your unending support, friendship and political perspective – I continue to learn from you every day.
 I’m so lucky to get to do what I do @theviewabc every day surrounded by such incredible women. ♥️????????

 The duo has known each other for years.
-Whoopi and Meghan’s father, the late Sen. John McCain, were good friends reported Good Housekeeping.
+Whoopi and Meghan’s father, the late Sen. John McCain, were good friends, reported Good Housekeeping.
 Whoopi has reportedly been friendly with the family since Meghan was a young girl.

 This heartfelt statement comes just one week after the two differed with one another on the issue of climate change during a panel discussion alongside fellow hosts Sunny Hostin, Joy Behar, and Sara Haines.
 The Inquisitr previously reported that Meghan shared she felt more than half of Republicans believed the issue of climate change did not affect them and would not vote based on it.
-In turn, Whoopi responded that the fires that have occurred in California have affected air quality for millions as well as taxpayers, who will eventually face increases as these devastated areas rebuild.
+In turn, Whoopi responded that the fires that have occurred in California have affected air quality for millions of taxpayers, who will eventually face increases as these devastated areas rebuild.

-Fans of the show were pleasantly surprised by Meghan’s loyalty towards Whoopi in the comments section of the share.
+Fans of the show were pleasantly surprised by Meghan’s loyalty toward Whoopi in the comments section of the share.
 They responded in kind regarding her feelings of friendship.

 “I’m so glad to read this!
 Sometimes I watch and you seem miserable.
 I get worried you are going to leave the show!
 You are great!!” penned one follower.